 foraging for food, into night, would be a big advantage.
 So the result

 is man sized, semi-bipedal, semi-hooved, nocturnal jumping and sprinting

-Of course, we know that Ghouls and Ghasts are carnivorous, or at least
+Of course, we know that Ghouls and Ghasts are carnivorous,

+diet.
 But we know that baboons are opportunistic carnivores

 and will hunt and eat meat if they can get away with it.
 So

 the Ghouls and Ghasts are simply extensions of lifestyles that we have

 Transformations and Infections